 Bishop Graves is a native of Knoxville, Tennessee, and graduated from the University of Tennessee, Knoxville, with a Bachelor of Science in Business Administration and Candler School of Theology, Emory University, Atlanta, Georgia, with a Master of Divinity.

-He has shared 35 years of marriage with his wife, Nancy, and they have two children, Casey and Gregg.
-Casey is married to her husband Bryan, and they reside in Kingsport with their son Brooks.
+He has shared 36 years of marriage with his wife, Nancy, and they have two children, Casey and Gregg.
+Casey is married to her husband Bryan, and they reside in Kingsport with their son Brooks and daughter Lucy.
 Bishop Graves' and Nancy’s son, Gregg, lives and works in the Chattanooga area.